jb5k/way_of_stock/ApplicationRelease.md

 * *jdbc_resource_override*: By default if an application is configured to use the dbt facet then the dbt facet will create a jdbc resource named using the pattern "*application*/jdbc/*pascalCase(application)*".
 This key makes it possible for the operator to specify the actual resource name.
 Set this to null to disable the creation of the resource altogether.
+* *publish_endpoints*: By default the automation will publish the application urls and endpoints to the service directory.
+This optional configuration key allows the operator to disable this publishing by setting it to `false`.
+This is done when there is more complex logic surrounding the publishing of the service.
+* *endpoints*: This optional key provides a mechanism for adding additional attributes to the service publication.
+The values are interpolated before adding them as attributes.
+The following values can bve interpolated:
+    * `{{internal_url}}`: The url to the application for accessing by internal applications and users.
+    * `{{public_url}}`: The url to the application for accessing by public applications and users.
+    * `{{internal_url}}`: The url to the root directory for accessing by internal applications and users.
+    * `{{public_url}}`: The url to the root directory for accessing by public applications and users.

 The configuration of the facet should look something like: